Dipeshpal/Machine-Learning/README.md

 ## Types of Problems in Machine Learning-
+1.  **Supervised Learning**-

+	1.1. **Classification**

+	1.2. **Regression**

+2. **Unsupervised Learning**

+	2.1. **Clustering**
+	2.2. **Association**

+**Lets Understand in Detail-**

 ####  1. Supervised Learning-
 Supervised learning problems can be further grouped into regression and classification problems.

+Supervised learning is where you have input variables (x) and an output variable (Y) and you use an algorithm to learn the mapping function from the input to the output.

+Y = f(X)

+The goal is to approximate the mapping function so well that when you have new input data (x) that you can predict the output variables (Y) for that data.

+It is called supervised learning because the process of an algorithm learning from the training dataset can be thought of as a teacher supervising the learning process.
+We know the correct answers, the algorithm iteratively makes predictions on the training data and is corrected by the teacher.
+Learning stops when the algorithm achieves an acceptable level of performance.

 -   **Classification**: A classification problem is when the output variable is a category, such as “red” or “blue” or “disease” and “no disease”.
 -   **Regression**: A regression problem is when the output variable is a real value, such as “dollars” or “weight”.

+####  2. Unsupervised Learning-
+Unsupervised learning is where you only have input data (X) and no corresponding output variables.

+The goal for unsupervised learning is to model the underlying structure or distribution in the data in order to learn more about the data.

+These are called unsupervised learning because unlike supervised learning above there is no correct answers and there is no teacher.
+Algorithms are left to their own devises to discover and present the interesting structure in the data.

+Unsupervised learning problems can be further grouped into clustering and association problems.

+-   **Clustering**: A clustering problem is where you want to discover the inherent groupings in the data, such as grouping customers by purchasing behavior.
+-   **Association**: An association rule learning problem is where you want to discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.

 ## Algorithms-
  1. **Supervised Learning-**